The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: The Case

 \begin{theorem} Let $\ket{\psi_1},\ket{\psi_2}$ be two orthogonal quantum states in $\mathbb{C}^N$.
 Then,

 where $\hat{M}$ is a POVM with respect to an $\epsilon$-approximate (4, 4)-design. \end{theorem}

-For our purpose, there is no need to understand what is an $\epsilon$-approximate (4, 4)-design, but only that there exists an efficient construction which enables us to realize the POVM $\hat{M}$ for any constant $\epsilon$.
-Notice that this is a constant POVM, and for every 2 states, the TVD of the distributions is constant.
-For more details of how one can implement a 4-design, see Theorem 1 of \cite{ambainis2007qtd}.
-Although the POVM is constant, it achieves the same result as a random object (many-outcome measurements) but in an efficient way, and therefore we see it as a ``pseudo-random'' object.
+For our purposes, one does not need to understand what an $\epsilon$-approximate (4, 4)-design is, but rather, only that an efficient construction exists that enables us to realize the POVM $\hat{M}$ for any constant $\epsilon$.
+Notice that this is a constant POVM, and for every two states, the TVD of the distributions is constant.
+For more details of how one can implement a 4-design, see Theorem 1 of \cite{AE07}.
+Although the POVM is constant, it achieves the same result as a random object (many-outcome measurements), but in an efficient way, and therefore, we see it as a ``pseudorandom'' object.

-So, how can we take advantage of that?
+So how can we exploit that?
 Suppose we had the description of the distribution of $\hat{M}(\ket{\psi_1})$ and $\hat{M}(\ket{\psi_2})$.
-Then we could select a unique witness by accepting only when we measure an outcome $j$ associated to the $j$'s for which $\hat{M}(\ket{\psi_1})(j) > \hat{M}(\ket{\psi_2})(j)$.
-In this way we would get by Theorem \ref{design} that $\ket{\psi_1}$ is accepted with a $\Omega(1)$ probability larger than $\ket{\psi_2}$.
-Of course this approach does not lead to the solution of the problem, as the promise of having a description of the distributions is too strong.
+Then we could select a unique witness by accepting only when we measure an outcome $j$ that is associated with the $j$'s for which $\hat{M}(\ket{\psi_1})(j) > \hat{M}(\ket{\psi_2})(j)$.
+As such, we would get by Theorem \ref{design} that $\ket{\psi_1}$ is accepted with a $\Omega(1)$ probability larger than $\ket{\psi_2}$.
+Of course, this approach does not lead to the solution of the problem, as the promise of having a description of the distributions is too strong.

-Indeed, although there is a classical description which would let us distinguish, with high probability, between the two cases, there is no known general way to achieve that which is in $\BQP$.
-We would like to note that there is a resemblance between this problem and the \SZKC\ given in Ref. \cite{vadhan1999ssz}, where in both problems, it is required to distinguish between two probabilities with some total variation distance.
+Indeed, although there is a classical description that would enable us to distinguish, with high probability, between the two cases, there is no known general way to achieve that which is in $\BQP$.
+We note that there is a resemblance between this problem and the \SZKC\ problem given in Ref. \cite{Vad99}, in both problems, it is required to distinguish between two probabilities with some total variation distance.